 When skin ages, skin dryness contributes to the premature development of fine lines and wrinkles.
 Read more about signs, causes and solutions for age-induced dryness.
 Moisturising becomes even more important as maintaining skin hydration can prevent the development of further wrinkles, especially on the face.

 Hyaluronic Acid is a molecule that reduces the appearance of dry lines and wrinkles.
 Hyaluronic Acid is naturally found in the skin, and is an essential component of connective tissue.
 It has high water binding capacities, improves skin regeneration, and enhances the diffusion of nutrients.
-The Eucerin Hyal-Urea range, consisting of day, night and eye creme, is uniquely formulated with Urea to lock in moisture and Hyaluronic Acid to reduce the appearance of wrinkles.
+The Eucerin Hyaluron-Filler range, consisting of Day Cream and Eye Treatment, is uniquely formulated with Hyaluronic Acid to reduce the appearance of wrinkles.

 If you are worried or unsure which treatment route to take, we recommend you see your doctor or dermatologist for a face-to-face consultation.